U.S. senators want probe of drug trafficking tied to Venezuela government

 Rubio is chairman of the Senate Foreign Relations Committee’s western hemisphere subcommittee, and Menendez is its ranking Democrat.
 Both lawmakers are vocal critics of the Venezuelan government.

-In their letter, they raised concerns that the situation in Venezuela could destabilise the region.
+In their letter, they raised concerns that the situation in Venezuela could destabilize the region.

 The Venezuelan Information Ministry did not immediately respond to a request for comment.
 In the past, Maduro has dismissed accusations about drug trafficking links as a smear campaign by Washington, adding that the United States is to blame for the drug trade because it is such a large market for illegal narcotics.